opendaylight/integration-packaging/tutorials/l2switch/README.md

 # Mininet

-Mininet is a network testing tool that is often used by network architects to emulate network topologies and test them virtually before real-world deployment.
+It is a network testing tool that is often used by network architects to emulate network topologies and test them virtually before real-world deployment.

 ## Sample Mininet Topology